A Complete Guide to Creating, Promoting, and Optimizing Your Video Content

 Depending on your business, you may not want to tie your email to your business’s YouTube channel — especially if you need to share access to the account with team members or an agency partner.
 We suggest that you create a common email account that can be used by multiple people.

-Next, click on “Create" > “Create account” at the bottom of the page.
+Click on “Create account” at the bottom of the page.

-Enter your name, desired email and password, birthday, gender, phone number, current email, and country before clicking “Next step.”
+To officially create your Google account, enter your name and desired email and password before clicking “Next”.
+Then, enter a recovery email and your birthday, gender, and phone number.
 Note: Google requires all users to be at least 13 years old.

-Now that you have a Google account, you’re ready to publish some awesome video content.
-But we’re not done quite yet!
+Now that you have a Google account, you’re almost ready to publish some awesome video content.

 To get started, visit YouTube.
-In the upper right-hand corner, take note that you’re probably already logged in.
-If this isn't true, click on the blue “Sign in” button in the upper right-hand corner, and enter your new Google account username and password.
+In the upper right-hand corner, note that you’re probably already logged into your new Google account.
+(If you’re not, click “Sign in” and enter your new Google account username and password.)

-Once you’ve signed in, click on “My channel” in the left-hand menu bar.
+Once you’ve signed in, tap your account module and click “My channel” in the drop-down menu.

-There, you’ll have the option to create a channel right away.
-Do not click on “Create Channel.”
-Click on “Use a business or other name” at the bottom.
+You’ll see the option to create a channel right away.
+Do NOT enter your name and click on “Create Channel”.
+Instead, click on “Use a business or other name” at the bottom.

-Enter your Brand Account name and press “Create.”
-Note: You can update or change your channel name from your account settings later, so don’t worry if you need to revise your selected label.
+Now, you should be prompted to create a Brand Account.
+Enter your Brand Account name and press “Create”.
+Note: You can always update or change your channel name from your account settings, so don’t worry if you aren’t 100% sure about your selected label.

 Start by adding a channel icon and channel art.
-These will be the first things users see when visiting your YouTube account, so be sure to use images that are easily recognizable and consistent with your overall branding.
+These will be the first parts of your YouTube account that users see when visiting, so be sure to use images that are easily recognizable and consistent with your overall branding.

-To add a channel icon, click on the default red profile picture in the upper left-hand corner of your channel.
-Then, upload an image.
-Google recommends uploading an 800 x 800 px square or round image.
+To add a channel icon, click on the default blue profile picture in the upper left-hand corner of your channel to upload an image.
 Note: It may take several minutes for your channel icon to appear after uploading.

 Next, upload your channel art.
 Click on the blue “Add channel art” button in the center of your channel.
-Upload a 2560 x 1440 px image that will scale well — across a desktop, tablet, mobile, and TV.
 Check out YouTube’s channel art templates for specific design guidance.

 With the basic profile complete, it’s time to add a few finishing touches!
 Before we move on, it’s important to get one thing straight — you can customize the way your YouTube channel looks to subscribers and unsubscribed visitors.
 This means that unsubscribed viewers would see different featured content than dedicated, subscribed viewers.
 Pretty cool, right?